altoiddealer/ad_discordbot/README.md

    **05/16/2024:** Significant Changes to File Structure

+    - The main bot script has grown massive, so it is now split to modules (new '/modules/' subdirectory)
     - activesettings.yaml is now in an '/internal/' subdirectory.
-Please move your existing settings there.
-    - The main bot script has grown massive, so it is now split to modules (new '/modules/' subdirectory)
+Your settings will migrate automatically.
     - 'bot.db' has been superceded by a 'database.yaml' file.
-Your existing database will migrate automatically.
+Your settings will migrate automatically.
-    - Changes in the 'dict_base_settings.yaml' and 'activesettings.yaml' files are just comment updates
+    - Note: Changes to 'dict_base_settings.yaml' and 'activesettings.yaml' are just comment updates

   **New file structure**